 Monchique is easily reached by car from anywhere in the western Algarve.
 On the way to this spa town you can drive through the village of Marmallate or you can climb to the top of the mountain where you will find breathtaking views of the entire Algarve coastline.
 This area is also famous for its roadside Chicken Piri Piri restaurants (barbequed chicken with Piri Piri hot sauce) and other Portuguese favorites at very reasonable prices.
 The Romans built impressive thermal baths here and the waters are believed to have healing properties.
 There is also a fountain where you can sample the natural sulfurous spring water.
 This is a great spot to cool off in summer since the mountains are much cooler and greener than the coast that lies to the south.

 The city of Tavira

 Located in eastern Algarve, Tavira is a stunning old city with a Moorish castle and many historic churches.
 At one time it was the capital of the Algarve and is often referred to as Venice of the Algarve.
-The town boasts Roman bridges, Renaissance architecture and tree lined squares.
+The town boasts Roman bridges, Renaissance architecture, and tree-lined squares.
 It is also located near the Ria Formosa natural park which offers miles of lagoons and barrier islands where you can view flamingos and many aquatic birds.
-The beach at the ilha de Tavira (a long sand spit) can be reached in summer using a ferry from the centre of town.
+The beach at the ilha de Tavira (a long sand spit) can be reached in summer using a ferry from the center of town.
 Although this stretch of sand is very popular with the Portuguese, it continues for miles allowing for some quiet spots even during the busy summer season.

 When you visit the Algarve avoid visiting in July to mid-September.
 This is when most Portuguese and other Europeans take their holidays; spring and autumn are lovely alternatives.